sustc-xylab/ARGpore2/README.md

 ### Database to prepare before ARGpore run

 Download comprehensive database usually takes quite long time. please stay patient :)

-	** NCBI nt database for BLAST+ and nodes.dmp of corresponding taxonomy **

-		1. download NCBI preformatted nt database with:

-			perl  $PATH_to_ARGpore/bin/ncbi-blast-2.9.0+/bin/update_blastdb.pl --passive --decompress nt

-		specify the name of the nt database in ARGpore_CONFIG

-		2. download NCBI taxonomy with：

-			wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz

-		Place the files names.dmp and nodes.dmp in a folder and specify its path in ARGpore_CONFIG. keep in mind that the taxonomy files are modified on a regular basis.

 	** Default database of KRAKEN **

 		To create the standard Kraken database, you can use the following command: